 The total value of all on or off campus scholarships, grants, stipends and fellowships cannot total more than the student's total tuition charges.
-For example, some law review positions may include the possibility of earning a stipend.
-In such a case, the student holding the position may earn a portion or the entire stipend, depending on the individual student's scholarships.
-If, for example, a student receives scholarships which equal 100% of a student's tuition charges, she will not be able to earn any of the law review stipend.
-If a student is on 85% scholarship, he will be able to earn the stipend up to the total tuition charges for the academic year.
+In the case of a student earning a stipend, the student holding the position may earn a portion or the entire stipend, depending on the individual student's scholarships.
+If, for example, a student receives scholarships which equal 100% of a student's tuition charges, they will not be able to earn any of the stipend.
+If a student is on 85% scholarship, they will be able to earn the stipend up to the total tuition charges for the academic year.
 This may or may not be the entire stipend.
 Scholarships do not pay for student fees.